PowerCodersOrg/powercoders.org/site/content/company/_index.md

   looking for a chance – you can help solve this challenge!

-  **Join one of our Career Days and get an idea of our IT talents.**
+  **Join one of the Career Days and meet our IT talents.**
 support_as:
   - header: Internship/Job
     text: >-
-      Interested in offering an internship and becoming our partner in empowering refugees?
+      Interested in offering an internship and in becoming our partner in empowering refugees?

       ###### WHAT WE ARE LOOKING FOR

-      * IT companies and IT departments offering 6 to 12-month internships or apprenticeships
+      * IT companies and IT departments offering 6 to 12-month internships

+      * possibility for a job offer or an apprenticeship

       * Teams who are eager to train an intern